guayom/uniflor/companies/floreal.md

  address: Costa Rica
 header_class: largest no-margin-bottom
 ---
-Floreal s.a.:  a reliable source of greens from costa rica.
+Floreal s.a.:  a reliable source of greens from Costa Rica.
 More than 30 years experience in exporting greens in refrigerated sea containers as well as via air freight.
+Special emphasis is put on short transit times and punctual delivery.

-Presently floreal exports to several european countries, japan, the middle east, usa, canada and the caribbean.
+Presently Floreal exports to several european countries, Japan, the Middle East, USA, Canada and the Caribbean.

 Floreal is the leading company in sustainable production of greens in costa rica.
-The company offers leatherleaf and catpam ( chamaedorea cataractarum ) produced under natural shade in agroforestry projects.
+The company offers leatherleaf and Catpalm ( Chamaedorea cataractarum ) produced under natural shade in agroforestry projects, among other 12 different greens.